 Later, STC made a number of series of silicon diodes, all printed STC rather than bearing the logo:

 The FST1 (leftmost image is FST1/0) uses a largish plastic cylindrical body.
 FST2 (middle image FST2/4) has a smaller metal cylindrical body, and FST3 (rightmost image FST3/3) uses the standard VASCA SO-16 or JEDEC DO-1 metal case.
 The only ones of these for which I have data are FST1/4 for which I have a 1959 data sheet, and FST3 which is listed in the STC 'Semiconductor Data Summary' for 1966 with qualifiers /1 to /6 denoting max reverse voltages from 100 Volts to 600 Volts.
 I have seen on eBay examples of FST3 branded ITT and in a standard DO-1 outline.
 I would be interested in original data for others so if you have any documentation for them, please

 The STC 1966 'Semiconductor Data Summary' contains an extensive set of Silicon Controlled Rectifiers (SCRs or 'thyristors').
 The part numbering is based on the device maximum current and voltage: a typical example is CRS25/20AF which is a 25 Amp device with max. reverse working voltage of 200 Volts.
 Most are in a typical threaded stud package, but the lowest current set uses the TO-5 outline, such as this CRS1/40.

 The Brimar manuals contain a number of pages on selenium 'metal rectifiers', which STC marketed under the name 'SenTerCel': note the capital letters.
 These are are also listed (under 'Brimar') in the book 'Wireless World Radio Valve Data 1958'.
 According to an older booklet that I have seen, 'selenium metal rectifiers were first introduced into England in 1930 by STC, who commenced manufacture a few years later'.
-The classic shape for such a device is a large cuboid of cooling fins, with the actual rectifying discs along a central axis, and two or more tag connectors sticking up from the fins.
+The classic shape for such a 'metal rectifier' is a large cuboid or cylinder of cooling fins, with the actual rectifying discs along the central axis, and two or more tag connectors sticking up from the fins.
 This type is often a high-voltage rectifier for use in valve/tube circuitry, although some later examples have lower voltage and higher current ratings.